SlamZDank/SlamZDank/README.md

 - 👋 Hi, I’m @SlamZDank
 - 👀 I’m interested in programming dumb stuff
-- 🌱 I’m currently learning how not to integer overflow and commiting BSOD
+- 🌱 I’m currently learning how not to refrence to a null pointer and commiting BSOD
 - 📫 How to reach me (look behind you)

-- Will change this README.md to a more advanced one (soon)
+- Will change this README.md to a more advanced one (soonish)

 <!---
 Removing this cringe!